 Supplemental Property Tax Rebate Program

-State College Area School District Offers Property Tax Rebate Program
+State College Area School District (SCASD) Offers Property Tax Rebate Program

 On May 4, 2015, the State College Area Board of School Directors approved a property tax rebate program for senior citizens, widows, widowers and disabled persons who meet certain income eligibility guidelines and who are homeowners.
 The rebate program was modeled after the Pennsylvania Property Tax Rebate program (see more information below) which is administered by the PA Department of Revenue and funded by PA Lottery proceeds.

-The 2018-19 State College Area School District budget includes an allotment of $100,000 for the continuation of the Supplemental Property Tax Rebate Program.
+The 2022-23 State College Area School District budget includes an allotment of $100,000 for the continuation of the Supplemental Property Tax Rebate Program.
 By continuing the rebate program, the board is demonstrating a willingness to help the aforementioned individuals.
-The resolution was presented for Board approval for the fourth year of the program to begin on July 1, 2018.
+The resolution was presented for Board approval for the seventh year of the program to begin on July 1, 2022.

 District applications are included with school real estate tax bills mailed in July.
 Applications are also available at the following locations:

-1. State College Area School District website: download and print a pdf of the 2017 claim form here (for property tax bills dated July 1, 2017)
+1. State College Area School District website: download and print a pdf of the 2021 claim form here (for property tax bills issued July 2021).